Manual vs Managed Payroll Differences

 Outsourcing payroll comes with its own set of pros and cons but any drawbacks can be mitigated by choosing a trusted partner and establishing clear expectations and communication protocols.

-How does an outsourced payroll service provide value
+How does an outsourced payroll service provide value?

 An outsourced payroll service can provide value in several ways.
 First of all, it can add an extra layer of security to your payroll process.
 A third-party provider gives you access to advanced technology with the latest and most powerful security features.
 This safeguards your payroll data and gives you access to secure login protocols, data backup procedures and firewalls that you wouldn’t usually be able to use with an in-house solution.

 You also can take advantage of in-depth knowledge of payroll laws and be sure that you are up to date on the latest compliance standards.
 An outsourced payroll service grows and expands with you.
+BrightHR's payroll service is backed by a team of CIPP qualified payroll specialists, so you can rest assured knowing you're getting the very best service, from a team with years of industry knowledge and experience.

 Easy employee onboarding and automation of important documents such as P45 are just a few of the additional benefits an outsourced payroll service can provide.